delta/codecharacter-player-docs-2019/overview.rst

 	// Getting the id of the first soldier.
 	// Notice that you can use the auto keyword in place of a concrete type. auto soldier_id = state.soldiers[0].id;

-	// Getting the hp of the last soldier.
-	// Notice that constants like NUM_SOLDIERS are available. auto soldier_hp = state.soldiers[NUM_SOLDIERS - 1].hp;

-	// Checking if the last tile of the map is valid to build a tower on. if (state.map[MAP_SIZE - 1][MAP_SIZE - 1].valid_territory) ...
+	// Checking if the last tile of the map is valid to build a factory on
+	// Notice how constants like MAP_SIZE exist for your ease if (state.map[MAP_SIZE - 1][MAP_SIZE - 1] == TerrainType::LAND) ...

+	// Issuing a command to your first soldier to attack the first enemy soldier. state.soldiers[0].attack( state.enemy_soldiers[0] );

+	// Issuing a command to send a villager to mine in the first goldmine
+	// Notice the usage of Vec2D, a utility class we have defined.
+	Vec2D gold_mine_offset = state.gold_mine_offsets[0];
+	state.villagers[0].mine( gold_mine_offset );

-	// Issuing a command to build a tower at tile (4, 7). state.map[4][7].build_tower = true;
+	// Issuing a command to set the production state of a factory state.factories[0].toggle_production();

-	// Issuing a command to move all soldiers to (3, 9).
+	// Issuing a command to all villagers to build factory at (2, 10).
+	// We specify what we want the factory to produce using the second parameter.
 	// Notice that range-based for loops can be used.
 	// Remember to add the reference while iterating, otherwise you'll
-	// be modifying a copy of the soldier! for (auto &soldier : state.soldiers)
+	// be modifying a copy of the villager! for (auto &villager : state.villagers)
-		soldier.destination = Vector(3, 9);

-	// Issuing a command to your first soldier to attack the first enemy soldier. state.soldiers[0].soldier_target = state.enemy_soldiers[0].id;

-	// Issuing a command to upgrade the second tower.
-	// Use state.num_towers to get how many towers you actually have. state.towers[1].upgrade_tower = true;

-	// Issuing a command to suicide your own tower.
-	// You get about a third of the build and upgrades cost back.
-	// Note that this parcticular suicide is an invalid move, you
-	// cannot suicide your first tower as it is your base tower.
-	// This move will simply be ignored while simulating the match. state.towers[0].suicide = true;
+		villager.build( Vec2D(2,10), FactoryProduction::SOLDIER );

 	// Return the state you've issued commands to at the END of your code. return state;